GabrielSaraivaCesar/image_to_ascii_art/readme.md

 This is a C++ program that receives an image as input and prints an ascii art on the terminal.

 ## Important
-The software was made to run only in gnome terminals.
+The software was made to work only for gnome terminals.

 ## Running the app
 ```